bundle-config(1) - man - phpMan

 user configuration.

-Executing bundle config unset --local <name> <value> will delete the configuration only
+Executing bundle config unset --local <name> <value> will delete the configuration only from

-from the local application.
+the local application.

-Executing bundle with the BUNDLE_IGNORE_CONFIG environment variable set will cause it to
+Executing bundle with the BUNDLE_IGNORE_CONFIG environment variable set will cause it to ig‐

-ignore all configuration.
+nore all configuration.

 REMEMBERING OPTIONS

-Flags passed to bundle install or the Bundler runtime, such as --path foo or --without
+Flags passed to bundle install or the Bundler runtime, such as --path foo or --without pro‐‐

-ration (normally, ./.bundle/config).
+(normally, ./.bundle/config).

-bundle config set path foo).
+config set --local path foo).

 The options that can be configured are:

-bin Creates a directory (defaults to ~/bin) and place any executables from the gem
+bin Creates a directory (defaults to ~/bin) and place any executables from the gem there.

-that all referred dependencies will be resolved using the bundled gems.
+ferred dependencies will be resolved using the bundled gems.

 deployment

-In deployment mode, Bundler will 'roll-out' the bundle for production use.
+In deployment mode, Bundler will ´roll-out´ the bundle for production use.
 Please

 path The location to install the specified gems to.
-This defaults to Rubygems' setting.
+This defaults to Rubygems´ setting.

 Bundler shares this location with Rubygems, gem install ... will have gem installed